Backend Development

 }

-console.error(`Failed to send welcome email to user ${payload.userId}:`, error)
+console.error(`Failed to send welcome email to user ${this.payload.userId}:`, error)

 }